-Next identify the nuances that the new staff member will need to get to grips with.
+Next, identify the nuances that the new staff member will need to get to grips with.
 Consider any software or processes they will need to use but may be unfamiliar with.
-Consider any approaches, cultures or standards that the employee should adopt in order to represent your business appropriately.
+Consider any approaches, cultures or standards that the employee should adopt to represent your business appropriately.

 Nobody wants to feel that they are an imposition.
 Once you have identified who your new starter needs to visit, check the individuals concerned are both confident to have a chat with the new person and that they have time built into the working day to allow for a relaxed session.